How to Make Gluten-Free Pie Crust

 For the most tender, flaky pastry, place the prepared pie crust in the freezer for 15 minutes to allow it to harden slightly before baking.

 Before baking, cover the edge of the crust with foil to protect it from browning too quickly.
 Bake the pie according to your recipe directions, removing the foil during the last 15-20 minutes of baking.
+Hungry for more?
+Check out our favorite gluten-free apple pie recipe.

 Tips for Making a Gluten-Free Pie Crust